furzepig/brachistochrone/_posts/2018-01-28-the-meter-man.md

   In the kitchen he pulls a laptop computer from the black satchel and puts it on the work surface.
 He plugs it in, opens the lid and begins to type.
-She doesn't know much about computers, but what she does know has led her to believe that they are a thoroughly bad lot.
+She doesn't know much about computers, but what she does know has led her to believe that they are bad.
   In addition to all of the viruses they cause, computers can get into your bank account and be used to lure children from the safety of their homes into the dark rain swept streets of the dramatic reconstruction.
 She feels sickened by terror.

-  `When did you last get your boiler checked?
+  'When did you last get your boiler checked?
 Mind if I have a quick look at it while I'm here, we've got this proactive maintenance scheme for senior citizens.
 It's a new thing they're starting up.
 Doesn't cost you anything.'

   He hands her a leaflet.
-Blurred by terror her eyes cannot read what it says. `Upstairs is it?' he asks.
+Blurred by terror her eyes cannot read what it says.
+'Upstairs is it?' he asks.
 She nods dumbly.
-  `Don't suppose you could pop the kettle on could you love?
+  'Don't suppose you could pop the kettle on could you love?
   I haven't stopped since breakfast.'
 She nods again.

   She knows what will happen now.
 He will go upstairs and rifle through her jewellery, find the shoebox with her pension money in it and her father's medal.
-On `Britain's Best Burglars' she learned that it takes only thirty seconds for a professional burglar to locate all of the valuable items in a pensioner's bedroom.
+On 'Britain's Best Burglars' she learned that it takes only thirty seconds for a professional burglar to locate all of the valuable items in a pensioner's bedroom.
 When he has finished stealing from her he will come back down here and finish her off.
 That much is clear to her.
-  She imagines how her story will be reported on `Crimeday GB' and hopes that someone will be able to provide Stuart at the Crimeday desk with a good photo of her.
+  She imagines how her story will be reported on 'Crimeday GB' and hopes that someone will be able to provide Stuart at the Crimeday desk with a good photo of her.
 The old women that are beaten to death on Crimeday normally have very grainy